A Stock You Should Be Looking At: Braze Inc. (NASDAQ:BRZE) - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
-A recent insider transaction in this stock occurred on Dec 01 when Winkles Isabelle sold 1,000 shares for $25.79 per share.
-The transaction valued at 25,790 led to the insider holds 31,197 shares of the business.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+A recent insider transaction in this stock occurred on Dec 07 when Kleeger Myles sold 20,000 shares for $25.02 per share.
+The transaction valued at 500,400 led to the insider holds 0 shares of the business.

 Valuation Measures: